iomeone/Fun-Scheme-Compiler/README.md

 '(eval-llvm "bad status code")
 Test passed!'
 (REMOVE THIS APOSTROPHE TO CORRECT SYNTAX HIGHLIGHTING IN ATOM)
 ```
 (Note: do not be alarmed by the errors - the test passes.
-Division by zero is supposed to throw a run-time error)
+Division by zero is supposed to throw a run-time error at the top level.)
 ...

 # (Simple) Supported Primitive Operations: